moucheng2017/SOP-LVM-ICL-Ensemble/README.md

 **Metrics**: Precision measures how many steps in the prediction match those in the gold standard SOP.
 Recall measures how many steps of the gold standard SOP are included in the predictions.
 Temporal order evaluates whether the sequence of steps in the prediction aligns with the sequence in the gold standard SOP.

 # Acknowledgement & Contacts
-**Moucheng Xu**: Conceptualization, Methodology, Project administration, Implementation, Integration, Experiments, Formal analysis, Writing of the manuscript. **Evangelos Chatzaroulas**: Implementation of ICL with Phi-3.5 and CogAgent, Experiments, Writing of the manuscript. **Luc McCutcheon**: Implementation of ICL with Gemini-1.5-flash, Writing of the manuscript. **Abdul Ahad, Hamzah Azeem, Janusz Marecki, Ammar Anwar**: Resources, Writing of the manuscript.
+**Moucheng Xu**: Conceptualization, Methodology, Project administration, Implementation, Integration, Data, Experiments, Formal analysis, Writing of the manuscript. **Evangelos Chatzaroulas**: Implementation of ICL with Phi-3.5 and CogAgent, Data, Experiments, Writing of the manuscript. **Luc McCutcheon**: Implementation of ICL with Gemini-1.5-flash, Writing of the manuscript. **Abdul Ahad, Hamzah Azeem, Janusz Marecki, Ammar Anwar**: Resources, Writing of the manuscript.

 Contact [Moucheng Xu](https://scholar.google.com/citations?hl=en&user=7uJJaLIAAAAJ&view_op=list_works) for any questions: xumoucheng28@gmail.com